- Wander old medinas and souks in Marrakech and Fes

 As you descend the High Atlas, you will notice a dramatic change in the climate and landscape.
 Soon you will be a part of the noise and clamor of Marrakech.
 After a long day on the road, settle into your hotel and spend the rest of the afternoon as you like.
 In the early evening, the main square—and busiest square in all of Africa—Jemaa el-Fna, comes alive with musicians, performers, snake charmers, games, and food stalls, a catch-all of entertainment.
 If you want to enjoy the spectacle from a distance, choose one of the many cafés surrounding the square and enjoy a cup of mint tea and a meal.

-Day 8: Marrakech: Exploring the Red City
+Day 8: Explore Marrakech, the Red City

-Indulge your senses as you explore the complicated labyrinth of souks, tucked behind ordinary restaurants and shops.
+Indulge your senses as you explore the complicated labyrinth of souks tucked behind ordinary restaurants and shops.
 Check out Souk el Attarin, Souk Chouari, and Souk Smata for a selection of spices, woodwork, and babouche (traditional Moroccan slippers).
 Visit Souk des Teinturiers or the dyers' souk to see how cloth and yarn are dyed using traditional methods.
 Next, admire the fine example of Moroccan Islamic architecture of the Ben Youssef Madrasa, a 16th-century Koranic school, and note the ornate detail of its interior: carved cedar ceilings, sculpted plaster, and zellij tiling.

-Day 9: Return to Casablanca
+Day 9: Return to Casablanca, Depart

 If time allows, complete any last-minute shopping or check out Majorelle Gardens.
 Not far from the commotion of the medina, a visit to these lush and expansive gardens offers the perfect place to escape the heat and noise before you transfer back to Casablanca for your return flight (three-hour transport).